Priya1703Rai/Pizza-Sales-/README.md

 # Pizza-Sales (SQL + Power BI)
-ABJECTIV:To analyze the data, find the top-selling category of pizza, and help sellers improve their pizza sales in that particular category
+ABJECTIVE: To analyze the data, find the top-selling category of pizza, and help sellers improve their pizza sales in that particular category

 Created a pizza sales report using SQL and Power BI to analyze business growth and extract KPIs.
 Developed a dashboard to visualize the most popular pizza categories and identified insights to improve sales.